fermyon/developer/content/spin/http-trigger.md

 > You can find examples on how to build Wagi applications in
 > [the DeisLabs GitHub organization](https://github.com/deislabs?q=wagi&type=public&language=&sort=).

-### The default headers set in Spin HTTP components
+### The Default Headers Set in Spin HTTP Components

 Spin sets a few default headers on the request based on the base path, component route, and request URI, which will always be available when writing a module: